Features

 • test sharding and project-specific environment variables;

-• any dependency on a particular package-manager lockfile.
+• anything tied to a particular package-manager lockfile.

 #Example